 This essay approaches narrative theory broadly and explores the structural elements within which individual and collective stories operate.
 Using Mikhail Bakhtin’s concept of the chronotope (an enmeshment of time and space), it examines the implications of contemporary discursive time-space constructions of engineering and engineering education.
 It proposes a chronotope, Engineering Moment, as a way to denaturalize and engage underlying assumptions about the future of engineering.
 By positioning the engineering student within this chronotope, it suggests a complementary pedagogical approach.
 An extra-curricular example demonstrates that engineering students can be empowered to control their perspectives of time, resulting in increased agency and a clearer understanding of their engineering identities.

-[/et_pb_text][et_pb_button button_url=”http://thecte.org/wp-content/uploads/2023/03/engineering-moment-as-a-pedagogical-approach-using-narrative-theory-to-promote-student-awareness-of-their-engineering-identities-3-1.pdf” url_new_window=”on” button_text=”See Full Paper: %22Engineering Moment as a Pedagogical Approach: Using Narrative Theory to Promote Student Awareness of their Engineering Identities%22″ button_alignment=”left” _builder_version=”4.21.0″ _module_preset=”default” button_text_color=”#006938″ button_bg_color=”#FFFFFF” button_border_color=”#33CC66″ button_font=”||||||||” custom_margin=”0px||0px||false|false” custom_padding=”0px|22px|0px|22px|true|true” hover_enabled=”0″ global_colors_info=”{}” button_text_color__hover_enabled=”on|hover” button_text_color__hover=”#FFFFFF” button_border_color__hover_enabled=”on|hover” button_border_color__hover=”#FFFFFF” sticky_enabled=”0″ button_bg_color__hover_enabled=”on|hover” button_bg_color__hover=”” button_bg_enable_color__hover=”off”][/et_pb_button][et_pb_text _builder_version=”4.20.0″ _module_preset=”default” min_height=”295.4px” custom_margin=”70px||-1px||false|false” global_colors_info=”{}”]
+[/et_pb_text][et_pb_button button_url=”https://thecte.org/wp-content/uploads/2023/03/engineering-moment-as-a-pedagogical-approach-using-narrative-theory-to-promote-student-awareness-of-their-engineering-identities-3-1.pdf” url_new_window=”on” button_text=”See Full Paper: %22Engineering Moment as a Pedagogical Approach: Using Narrative Theory to Promote Student Awareness of their Engineering Identities%22″ button_alignment=”left” _builder_version=”4.21.0″ _module_preset=”default” button_text_color=”#006938″ button_bg_color=”#FFFFFF” button_border_color=”#33CC66″ button_font=”||||||||” custom_margin=”0px||0px||false|false” custom_padding=”0px|22px|0px|22px|true|true” hover_enabled=”0″ global_colors_info=”{}” button_text_color__hover_enabled=”on|hover” button_text_color__hover=”#FFFFFF” button_border_color__hover_enabled=”on|hover” button_border_color__hover=”#FFFFFF” sticky_enabled=”0″ button_bg_color__hover_enabled=”on|hover” button_bg_color__hover=”” button_bg_enable_color__hover=”off”][/et_pb_button][et_pb_text _builder_version=”4.20.0″ _module_preset=”default” min_height=”295.4px” custom_margin=”70px||-1px||false|false” global_colors_info=”{}”]

 This lead to the ground-breaking project called Vision Venture.
 The program just launched its second season.
 This paper explains the background of the program: